Glyn Davis is the Chief Executive Officer of the Paul Ramsay Foundation, Australia’s largest philanthropic trust.

-Glyn Davis a Distinguished Professor of Political Science in the Crawford School of Public Policy and Chair of the ANZSOG Research Committee.
-In 2018 Professor Davis was also elected a Visiting Fellow at the Blavatnik School of Government and a Visiting Fellow at Exeter College, Oxford.
+He is also a Distinguished Professor of Political Science in the Crawford School of Public Policy and Chair of the ANZSOG Research Committee.
+In 2018 Professor Davis was also elected a Visiting Professor at the Blavatnik School of Government and a Visiting Fellow at Exeter College, Oxford.
 Professor Davis holds visiting appointments at Kings College London, Manchester University and the Faculty of Arts, University of Melbourne.

-Professor Davis was educated in political science at the University of New South Wales and the Australian National University, before undertaking post-doctoral appointments as a Harkness Fellow at the University of California Berkeley, the Brookings Institution in Washington DC and the John F. Kennedy School of Government at Harvard University.
+Professor Davis was educated in political science at the University of New South Wales (Bachelor of Arts Hons 1) and the Australian National University (PhD) before undertaking post-doctoral appointments as a Harkness Fellow at the University of California Berkeley, the Brookings Institution in Washington DC and the John F. Kennedy School of Government at Harvard University.

 He served as Vice-Chancellor of Griffith University from January 2002, and Vice-Chancellor of the University of Melbourne from January 2005 until October 2018.